samyak0101/sprints-agile-devops-app/README.md

 # v2.0
 Last updated: 4/19/2023
 AGDev43 (L2_43)
-authors: samyak, mark, manisha, allen, irving
+authors: samyak, mark, manisha, allen, irving, casilda

 # Quick start
 This repository contains two folders.
 To run the front-end, clone the repository and cd into the front-end folder.